Hampden-Sydney College (B.A., History-Political Science, 1967)

 Lynchburg Bar Association (Board of Directors, 2004-2009); Virginia Bar Association (Executive Council, Young Lawyers Division, 1999-2001); Virginia State Bar (Ninth District Disciplinary Committee, 2012 - Present); Campbell County Bar Association; Virginia Association of Defense Attorneys; Federal Bar Association; Defense Research Institute; American Bankruptcy Institute.

-Prior to attending college and law school, Fred was a sergeant in the United States Army, where he served as a military policeman with the 2d Armored Division in the United States and Europe.
+Prior to attending college and law school, Fred was a sergeant in the United States Army, where he served as a military policeman with the 2d Armored Division.